Kunlong1994/lab3/Lab3-Laser-Cutting-and-3d-Printing.md

 9. Follow the instructions to cut the stand.
 10. Make sure you color code it correctly.

+LAB WRITEUP:
+Post your files to GitHub.
+Post a photo to Slack channel #lab3

 ---
 Power settings for 4mm Cardboard